 When the kinetic Rory moves into his room in the Carrigmore Residential Home for the Disabled, his effect on the home is immediate.
 Most telling is his friendship with Michael, a young man with cerebral palsy and nearly unintelligible speech.
 Somehow, Rory understands Michael, and encourages him to experience life outside the confines of home.

 Mary Surratt is the lone female charged as a co-conspirator in the assassination trial of Abraham Lincoln.
 As the whole nation turns against her, she is forced to rely on her reluctant lawyer to uncover the truth and save her life.

 In 1985, against the backdrop of Thatcherism, Brian Jackson enrolls in the University of Bristol, a scholarship boy from seaside Essex with a love of knowledge for its own sake and a childhood spent watching "University Challenge," a college quiz show.
 At Bristol he tries out for the Challenge team and falls under the spell of Alice, a lovely blond with an extensive sexual past.
 He's smitten, and he carelessly manages to hurt the feelings of Rebecca Epstein, a friend whose politics and wit he admires.
 The Challenge finale is coming up; maybe Brian can redeem himself and still avoid being a prat.
 Written by

-Courtesy of Sire Records
+Courtesy of EMI Records

 46 of 59 people found this review helpful.

 Was this review helpful to you?